What happened that day?

 rss feed

-Gilfillan killings near Wanganui
+Gilfillan killings near Whanganui

-1847 Gilfillan killings near Wanganui
+1847 Gilfillan killings near Whanganui

-This attack was a reprisal for an incident a few days earlier in Wanganui, when a young Maori was accidentally shot in the face by a midshipman from HMS Calliope.
-The town's military surgeon tended to his wounds and as his condition improved it was hoped that this was the end of the matter.
+This attack was a reprisal for an incident a few days earlier in Whanganui, when a young Māori was accidentally shot in the face by a midshipman from HMS Calliope.
+The town’s military surgeon tended to his wounds, and as his condition improved it was hoped that this was the end of the matter.

 It was not.
-On the evening of 18 April six Maori men attacked the Gilfillan homestead.
+On the evening of 18 April six Māori men attacked the Gilfillan homestead.
 John Gilfillan escaped to get help, believing that he was the real target and that his family would not be harmed.
-When he returned the next morning he found his wife and three of their children dead and their house burned to the ground.
-Two younger children escaped unharmed, while another daughter was wounded in the attack.
+When he returned the next morning he found his wife and three of their children dead and the house burned to the ground.
+Two younger children had escaped unharmed, while another daughter was wounded in the attack.

-Fearing an outbreak of widespread fighting, many settlers in outlying areas fled into Wanganui and the town’s defences were strengthened.
-In May the Ngati Haua te Rangi chief Te Mamaku attacked with 300 warriors.
-Governor Grey arrived with additional troops and there were a number of small skirmishes over the next couple of months.
-The fighting ended after a rather indecisive battle on 19 July at St John’s Wood.
-Te Mamaku returned to his upriver stronghold near Pipiriki.
+Fearing widespread fighting, many outlying settlers fled into Whanganui and the town’s defences were strengthened.
+In May the Ngāti Hāua te Rangi chief Te Mamaku attacked Whanganui with 300 warriors.
+Governor Grey arrived with additional troops and there were several skirmishes over the next two months.
+The fighting ended after an indecisive battle on 19 July at St John’s Wood, just outside the town.
+Te Mamaku returned to his stronghold upriver, near Pipiriki.

 Image: John Gilfillan and his surviving daughter (Timeframes)